-MGT 6530 - Directed Research Credits: 3

-or MGT 6600 - Research Seminar in Planning and

-Implementation of Business Policy Credits: 3
+- MGT 6530 Directed Research (3) - MGT 6600 Research Seminar in Planning and Implementation of Business Policy (3)

-DEGREE COMPLETION
+Degree Completion

 Based on the most recent data, 70% of students typically complete the Master of Business Administration degree within three years of entrance.
 The vast majority of students typically complete the pre-capstone course work within two years.